 Businesses started paying the levy in April 2017.
 The levy is designed to encourage businesses to embrace apprenticeships as a way of meeting their current and future skills needs.
-It funds Government’s ambition to support 3 million high quality apprenticeships over the life of the current Parliament, i.e. 2015 to 2020.
+It can be thought of as an ‘apprenticeship voucher’, where your business can receive the money back from the government to spend solely on apprenticeships.

-All employers in the UK with a payroll bill greater than £3m per year pay the levy and it applies to employers in all sectors – including those already covered by statutory levy arrangements (e.g. construction and engineering construction).
+All employers in the UK with a payroll bill greater than £3m per year pay the levy.
+It applies to employers in all sectors – including those already covered by statutory levy arrangements (e.g. construction and engineering construction).

 The levy is charged at 0.5% of payroll.
 All employers receive an allowance of £15,000 to offset against payment of the levy.
-So only employers with payroll bills greater than £3m have to pay the levy.
-There is a ‘connected persons’ rule, so if you operate multiple companies or payrolls, you are only able to claim one allowance and you can choose how to divide the allowance between the different connected companies.
+Only employers with payroll bills greater than £3m have to pay the levy.
+There is a ‘connected persons’ rule, meaning that if you operate multiple companies or payrolls, you are only able to claim one allowance and you can choose how to divide the allowance between the different connected companies.

 For the purposes of the levy, payroll includes all wages, bonuses, commissions and pension contributions on which NICs are due.
 In technical terms, payroll means the total earnings upon which Class 1 secondary NICs are paid.
 It doesn’t include other payments such as benefits in kind.